SoftSimu/SymPhas/README.md

 The xdrfile package will allow output to the binary xdr format used in Gromacs.
 This is recommended if the output is very large.
 Additionally, VTK is recommended if real-time visualization is desired.

-When installing *SymPhas*, it is recommended to install to a directory which different from the system install directory (`/usr` or your home directory), and also name the installation output according to the configuration, as it may be desirable to install multiple configurations at once.
-An example would be having one installation configured only with the core modules (e.g., so headers are installed to `/usr/include/symphas-base/`), or another configured with all modules (e.g., so headers are installed to `/usr/include/symphas-all`).
+When installing *SymPhas*, it is recommended to install to a directory which different from the system install directory (such as your home directory), and also name the installation output according to the configuration, as it may be desirable to install multiple configurations at once.
+An example would be having one installation configured only with the core modules (e.g., so headers are installed to `symphas-base/include/`), or another configured with all modules (e.g., so headers are installed to `symphas-all/include`).
+This is primarily

 #### Linux Installation